finnito/blog/content/posts/2025-06-29-cedar-kokatahi-crawford-booboo.md

 ## Day 1: To Cedar Flat Hut

 After spending all of Saturday trying to pack for a trip of unknown length we were about ready to get going.
-We had a prompt start and dropped Korra 🐕 to the kennels before heading across to the West Coast.
+We had a prompt start and dropped Korra 🐕 at the kennels before heading across to the West Coast.

 As we got walking the weather was a bit mixed: some sun, some clouds, but overall quite still and calm.
-I was immediately too warm and regretting wearing pants, having left my shorts in the car.
+I was immediately too warm and regretted wearing pants, having left my shorts in the car.
 Surely—I thought, it would be too cold for short.
 Surely.

 The track starts along a farm track before quickly entering the bush.
 From there it undulates alongside the Toaroha, occasionally popping out on to the riverbed.
 The riverbed travel was quite slick, the morning dew and prior rain having moistened the lichen.
 We were happy to regain the bush around Charles Ridge!

-From there the track climbs quite unrelenting but is always well-formed.
-There is the occasional mud, but honestly it was never very bad.
+From there the track climbs quite unrelentingly but is always well-formed.
+There is the occasional mud, but honestly, it was never very bad.
 The descent from the high point (circa 510m) to the hut is relaxed, posing no real challenge.
-Once back on the river flats you are mere minutes from the 6-wire bridge to assist you in crossing the Toaroha.
+Once back on the river flats, you are mere minutes from the 6-wire bridge to assist you in crossing the Toaroha.

-We found the hut in tidy condition (albeit a bit mouldy), with little firewood and naught but a blunt saw and small axe to chop wood.
+We found the hut in tidy condition (albeit a bit mouldy), with little firewood and nought but a blunt saw and small axe to chop wood.
 Sadly the head had snapped off the large axe.
 We spent the better part of an hour chopping wood but it was all quite wet.
-With a good deal of patience Jen managed to get the fire going, and once hot enough it managed to burn some of the damper wood.
+With a good deal of patience, Jen managed to get the fire going, and once hot enough it managed to burn some of the damper wood.

-After dinner we headed out to the hot pools and found they completely lovely.
+After dinner, we headed out to the hot pools and found them completely lovely.
 10/10.
 They are situated on the far bank of Wren Creek - not the near side as marked on the Topo50 tiles.
 We soaked for some time in the sandfly-less dark before trodding back to the hut.
 We made the trek in under 15min in the dark while wearing crocs!

 > ☕️ Coffee, cheese scone (Sheffield)<br/>
 > 🥜 Afghan cookie (Sheffield) and sour feijoas<br/>